-If:

-(1) shares of capital stock in excess of the applicable Ownership Limit, Existing Holder Limit, Special Shareholder Limit, or Related Tenant Limit, or are issued or transferred to any person or retained by any person after becoming a Related Tenant Owner, such issuance, transfer, or retention shall be null and void to the intended holder, and the intended holder will have no rights to the stock.
-Capital stock transferred, proposed to be transferred, or retained in excess of the Ownership Limit, the Existing Holder Limit, the Special Shareholder Limit or the Related Tenant Limit or which would otherwise jeopardize our REIT status ("excess shares") will be deemed held in trust on behalf of and for our benefit.
-Our board of directors will, within six months after receiving notice of such actual or proposed transfer, either (i) direct the holder of such shares to sell all shares held in trust for us for cash in such manner as the board directs, or (ii) redeem such shares for a price equal to the lesser of (a) the price paid by the holder from whom shares are being redeemed and (b) the average of the last reported sales prices on the NYSE of the relevant class of capital stock on the 10 trading days immediately preceding the date fixed for redemption by the board, or if such class of capital stock is not then traded on the NYSE, the average of the last reported sales prices of such class of capital stock (or, if sales prices are not reported, the average of the closing bid and asked prices) on the 10 trading days immediately preceding the relevant date as reported on any exchange or quotation system over which such class of capital stock may be traded, or if such class of capital stock is not then traded over any exchange or quotation system, then the price determined in good faith by the board as the fair market value of such class of capital stock on the relevant date.
-If the board directs the intended holder to sell the shares, the holder shall receive such proceeds as our trustee and pay us out of the proceeds of such sale all expenses incurred by us in connection with such sale, plus any remaining amount of such proceeds that exceeds the amount originally paid by the intended holder for such shares.
-The intended holder shall not be entitled to distributions, voting rights or any other benefits with respect to such excess shares except the amounts described above.
-Any dividend or distribution paid to an intended holder on excess shares pursuant to our articles must be repaid to us upon demand.
+The issuance, transfer, or retention of shares in violation of the ownership limits summarized above will be null and void to the intended holder, and the intended holder will have no rights to the stock.
+Capital stock transferred, proposed to be transferred, or retained in excess of the ownership limit, the existing holder limit, or the related tenant limit or which would otherwise jeopardize our REIT status ("excess shares") will be deemed held in trust on our behalf and for our benefit.

+Our board of directors will, within six months after receiving notice of an actual or proposed transfer, either:

+- o direct the holder of excess shares to sell all excess shares held in trust for Regency for cash in such manner as our board directs, or - o redeem such shares for a price equal to the lesser of (1) the price paid by the holder from whom shares are being redeemed and (2) the average of the last reported sales prices of the relevant class of capital stock on the 10 trading days immediately preceding the date fixed for redemption by our board of directors.

+If our board of directors directs the intended holder to sell the shares, the holder will receive the proceeds as our trustee and pay us out of the proceeds of the sale all expenses we incurred in connection with the sale, plus any remaining amount of the proceeds that exceeds the amount originally paid by the intended holder for the shares.
+The intended holder will not be entitled to distributions, voting rights or any other benefits with respect to the excess shares except the amounts described above.
+Any dividend or distribution paid to an intended holder on excess shares must be repaid to Regency upon demand.
-(2) shares which (a) would cause Regency Centers to be beneficially owned by fewer than 100 persons (without application of the attribution rules) or (b) would result in Regency Centers being "closely held" within the meaning of Section 856(h) of the Code,